Finding Unknown Root Causes

 What is a better alternative?
-Train your investigators to use TapRooT® Root Cause Analysis.
-TapRooT® RCA has a built-in expert system to help investigators find the causes of human errors (part of the Root Cause Tree®).
+Train your investigators to use advanced root cause analysis – TapRooT® Root Cause Analysis.
+TapRooT® RCA has a built-in expert system (part of the Root Cause Tree® Diagram) to help investigators find the causes of human errors.
 And your investigators will learn to use the SnapCharT® Diagram to understand what happened.
-The combination of SnapCharT® and the Root Cause Tree® will make your investigators much more effective in finding the causes of incidents they previously didn’t understand (unknown root causes).
+The combination of a SnapCharT® Diagram and the Root Cause Tree® Diagram will make your investigators much more effective in finding the causes of incidents they previously didn’t understand (unknown root causes).

 But that’s just two of the advantages TapRooT® RCA provides.
-There’s more.
+There are more.

-Also, once the root causes (both specific and generic) have been identified, TapRooT® RCA includes the Corrective Action Helper® Guide/Module to help investigators recommend more effective corrective actions.
+Once the root causes (both specific and generic) have been identified, the TapRooT® RCA System includes the Corrective Action Helper® Guide/Module to help investigators recommend more effective corrective actions.

-Would you like to learn more about TapRooT® Root Cause Analysis to help your investigators effectively find the cause of unknown root causes?
+Would you like to learn more about TapRooT® Root Cause Analysis to help your investigators effectively find the cause of unknown root causes and then fix them?
 Here are some ways to learn more…

 Mark Paradies and Kathy Ireland Discuss TapRooT® RCA

 First, you can watch this video of Mark Paradies being interviewed by Kathy Ireland…